- Are your account settings not being up to date and you just don't know how to fix this? We will help you with the guide below.

 5. Turn on Less secure apps

-Be careful though, using this method can lead to potential dangerous apps getting installed on your computer.
+Be careful though, using this method can lead to potentially dangerous apps getting installed on your computer.

 6. Check system time